 Submission Process

-We have deferred the RLA Research Leadership Development Program for a year.
+The RLA Research Leadership Development Program has been deferred for a year because we have extended the current cohort into August and are implementing a comprehensive assessment of the program for continuous improvement.
 The next application cycle for the Fall 2025 program (FY26) will begin in the spring of 2025.

 Current Participants (FY24)

-• Yuha Jung (College of Fine Arts), Project: Center for Nonprofit Law
+- Yuha Jung (College of Fine Arts), Project: The Center for Humanities, Ethics, and Legal Studies in A.I.

-• Peter Kalliney (College of Arts and Sciences), Project: Commonwealth Institute for Black Studies
+- Peter Kalliney (College of Arts and Sciences), Project: Supporting Research at the Commonwealth Institute for Black Studies (CIBS)

-• Liang Luo (College of Arts and Sciences), Project: Global Asias Research Initiative
+- Liang Luo (College of Arts and Sciences), Project: Global Asias Research and Creativity Hub to Advance Kentucky

 complex